HpropHeap Predicates

 Proof using. (* FILL IN HERE *) Admitted.

-Extract Pure Facts from Separating Conjunctions
+Extracting Pure Facts from Separating Conjunctions

 Exercise: 4 stars, standard, especially useful (hstar_hpure_l)

-Prove that a heap h satisfies \[P] \* H if and only if P is true and h it satisfies H. The proof requires two lemmas on finite maps from LibSepFmap.v:
+Prove that a heap h satisfies \[P] \* H if and only if P is true and h satisfies H. The proof requires two lemmas on finite maps from LibSepFmap.v:

 Check Fmap.union_empty_l : h,